js0823/comp150-robotics/README.md

 ## Creating a world
 - We can create a world using gazebo build editor from the gazebo GUI.
 - Decorate the map with objects and colors for the turtlebot to see.
+- I created a world and saved it to Pathify directory.
+It's a simple map containing just walls.
+It would be nice to decorate it, and we need some colors and objects in it.

 ## Using turtlebot to navigate and build a map of the world
 - Getting the robot to navigate around the map using keyboard.